Does your pastor need words of encouragement? From time to time, or in tough situations, your pastor may need a little pick-me-up.

 A simple “thank you” can go a long way.
 Saying “thank you” in passing might be forgotten, instead, thank your pastor for something specific they did for your family, or for something they mentioned during a sermon.

 If you feel called, send a letter to your pastor with words of encouragement.
-A hand written message will usually be read in private which allows for a more personal “thank you” than saying so in the hallway on a Sunday afternoon.
+A hand written message will usually be read in private which provides a more personal “thank you”.

 3. Inform Your Pastor Their Prayer Resonated With You